Method of Calculating Catchment Areas

 The method used is based on the flow chart Fig 3.1 AS/NZS 3500.3:2003

 Downpipe and sump depth from Fig I4, with minimum sump depth 150mm.
-This may be deepened if loc < 60mm.
+This may be deepened if loc is less than 60mm.

 Sump depths greater than 250 are extrapolated from Fig I4.
 So if you wish to be within the limits of the graph, a larger downpipe